pycroscopy/CNMS_UM_2018_SPIMA/CNMS_UM_Workshop_schedule.md

 ### Continuing to use pyUSID / pycroscopy
 * This GitHub repository will always be available for you to refer to and so will your Azure notebooks.
-* We recommend that you to install [pyUSID](https://pycroscopy.github.io/pyUSID/install.html) and [pycroscopy](https://pycroscopy.github.io/pycroscopy/install.html) on your personal computers and use them for your research
 * You can find all necessary information on the [pyUSID](https://pycroscopy.github.io/pyUSID/about.html) and [pycroscopy](https://pycroscopy.github.io/pycroscopy/about.html) webpages
 * Please feel free to get in touch with us on our [Google group](https://groups.google.com/forum/#!forum/pycroscopy) if you need any help